 Getting Married in South Africa | Marriage Registration

-What documentation do we require to get married?
+What documentation do we need to get married?

 Copy of ID